Ron-Ash/ClickHouseCourse/README.md

 ### Table Functions vs Table Engines

 ![alt text](image-26.png)
-table engines in general store all the connection details, teh type of file, the schema, the credentials, etc. These are not required to be entered everytime they are accessed (like a proxy) instead the files stay on the 3rd party server but can be queried as if on the ClickHouse server (when queried streams data to ClickHouse server).
+table engines in general store all the connection details, the type of file, the schema, the credentials, etc. These are not required to be entered everytime they are accessed (like a proxy) instead the files stay on the 3rd party server but can be queried as if on the ClickHouse server (when queried streams data to ClickHouse server).
 | | |
 |-|-|
 |![alt text](image-27.png)|![alt text](image-28.png)|